African socialism: Léopold Sédar Senghor and the Socialist Party of Senegal

 His work highlighted the vast inequalities in French colonial society and looked at the unique experience of the thousands of Africans living under French rule.
 In his piece The Challenge of Culture in French West Africa, Senghor called on Africans to "develop a culture based on the strengths of local tradition that was also open to the modern European world".

 Senghor was initially not a supporter of an independent Senegal, worrying that the small African country would have little chance as an independent nation.
 Instead, he advocated for an interconnected relationship similar to that of Paris and France's provinces.
-In his piece, Vues sure l'Afrique noir, ou s'assumiler non être assimilés (Views on Black Africa, or To Assimilate, Not Be Assimilated), Senghor advocated for popularly elected Senegelese representatives and an executive in Paris, French economic funds to help with Senegalese development, and the inclusion of African cultural and linguistic education in the French educational system.
+In his piece, Vues sure l'Afrique noir, ou s'assimiler non être assimilés (Views on Black Africa, or To Assimilate, Not Be Assimilated), Senghor advocated for popularly elected Senegalese representatives and an executive in Paris, French economic funds to help with Senegalese development, and the inclusion of African cultural and linguistic education in the French educational system.

 In 1958, referendums were held in all of the French African colonies on the future of the colonial possessions.
 The debate was between full on independence and joining the French community, a sort of association of former French colonies that would allow countries like Senegal to become independent, but still maintain an economic and diplomatic relations with the French government.
 Senghor supported the yes side of the vote and Senegal voted 97% in favor of the association.